WAI 2000 Image Gallery

 Key Takeaways:

-• Held in Memphis, the event incorporated local culture, including an Elvis impersonator and an evening visit to Graceland and Elvis Presley's private jet, the Lisa Marie.
+• Held in Memphis, the convention incorporated local flair with an Elvis impersonator at a booth and an evening visit to Graceland, featuring Elvis Presley's private Convair 880 jet, the Lisa Marie.

 See a mistake?
 Contact us.